candycode/loco/README.md

 feature rich APIs and the availability of platforms such as PhoneGap, Appcelerator, Xamarin and others.

+FYI the use cases I'm looking at are:
+* quickly develop small GUI applications and command line tools with CoffeeScript/JavaScript
+* visualization/analysis applications for scientific data
+* develop CAD/3D content creation apps
+* experiments with image processing/computer vision

 ## Main features

 Use JavaScript to invoke methods and access properties in QObject-derived